biril/backbone-faux-server/README.md

 	// Every handler receives a 'context' parameter.
 Use context.data (a hash of Book attributes)
 	//  to create the Book entry in your persistence layer.
 Return attributes of created Book.
 	//  Something along the lines of:
-	context.data.id = newId(); // Almost certainly, you'll have to create an id books.push(context.data); // Save to persistence layer
+	context.data.id = newId(); // You'll probably want to assign an id to the new book books.push(context.data);  // Save to persistence layer
 	return context.data;
 });
 ```